TNDC2002/PEproject/documents/report.md

 - **Recommendation System**

-  - With the rise of AI in recent years, it is crucial to implement some sort of machine learning/AI algorithm to our app, not only for the sake of modernity but also the suffiency at providing our users the services.
-A recommendation system can learn from a user's favourite movies/shows collection and compute a certain metrics to determine what sort of movies/shows fit the user the best.
-Those metrics can be the genres, actors/actress, director or even the countries where they were produced.
+  - In today's rapidly evolving landscape, the integration of machine learning and AI algorithms has become increasingly vital for app development.
+By incorporating such technologies into our app, we not only embrace modernity but also enhance our ability to provide users with superior services.
+A prime example of this is a recommendation system that leverages a user's favorite movies/shows collection to compute relevant metrics, enabling personalized suggestions tailored to their preferences.
+These metrics can include factors such as genres, actors/actresses, directors, or even the countries of production.
 ### **8.3.
 References**

 - Color Palette: https://colorhunt.co/palette/060047b3005ee90064ff5f9e